Investec Developer Community Wiki

 Once you’ve signed up for an account, head over to these collections and make sure you fork the Programmable Card API collection.

-Before querying the API, ensure that you have authenticated: How to authenticate against the Investec API
+Before querying the API, ensure that you have authenticated: I

 1. Get your cards with Postman